San Ildefonso Pueblo sits at the base of Black Mesa in northern New Mexico.

 Greetings from the Land of Enchantment.
 It's easy to see how this nickname for the 47th state in the union came to be and why it stuck.
-Whether visiting or residing, one is immediately impressed with the historical significance of this land and its culture.
-While exploring the vast deserts and snowcapped mountains, you will be embraced by the heritage of the Native Americans, the Spanish, and the Anglos.
-The influences are everywhere — in our savory Southwest cuisine, unique shopping and outdoor activities, and, of course, the art.
+Whether visiting or residing, you will be immediately impressed with epic landscapes and deeply rooted culture.
+While exploring the vast deserts and snowcapped mountains, you will feel, taste, and touch the state's Native American, Hispanic, and Anglo heritage.
+The influences are everywhere — in our savory Southwest cuisine, unique shopping, outdoor activities, and, of course, the art.
 Visit guestlife.com on your mobile device and download our app.
 Take us with you as we share your adventures!

 Follow the links below to learn more about the cities and areas of New Mexico.

 The largest city in New Mexico, Albuquerque lies nearly at its geographic center and often serves as a departure point to other locales.